cspades/predi-home/README.tex.md

 AWS models are not deployable on the Nucleo.
 Send control commands to the Nucleo via AWS IoT.

-Observe that the imitation learning problem searches for a state-dependent control policy rather than a single optimal state trajectory, because control policies exceptionally improve the versatility and flexibility of the imitation learning model to sequential decision making and adaptation.
+Opted to have the imitation learning problem search for a state-dependent control policy rather than a single optimal state trajectory, because control policies exceptionally improve the versatility and flexibility of the imitation learning model to sequential decision making and adaptation.

+Observe that the imitation learning objective focuses on learning a general policy for the smart home, while the adaptive control objective focuses on the convergence of the model to a changed policy.
+Both are important in the autonomous performance of a smart home, because the former will determine an optimal policy minimize prediction errors for unprecedented sequences of states, while the latter will optimize how quickly such a policy is determined.

 ## Development Timeline